100rabhkr/DownZLibrary/README.md

 Contributing
 ------------

 If you like DownZ, please contribute by writing at skkumar.sk94@gmail.com.
 Your help and support would make DownZ even better.
+Before submitting pull requests, contributors must sign [Google's individual contributor license agreement.](https://cla.developers.google.com/about/google-individual)

 Author
 ------